Widiskel/aytu-fi-testnet-bot/README.md

 - Git
 - Node JS > v22
-- TON Testnet Balance > 2 TON
+- TON Testnet Balance > 2 TON (ON YOUR V4R2 Address)
 - At least 1 Tx on TON testnet, so your wallet contract will be deployed.

 ## TIPS